Emilsmylzade/Emilsmylzade/README.md

 - Agentic retrieval
 - Semantic vector search with embeddings and ChromaDB
 - Keyword search for exact terms and names
-- Semantic chunking using an LLM
+- Semantic chunking using an LLM instead of fixed-size chunking
 - LLM-generated chunk summaries
 - Reranking of retrieved chunks
 - Self-evaluation for accuracy, relevance, and completeness